roguetrainer/geometric-cardio-sswm/docs/importance-of-world-models.md

-# World Models in the News - Novemeber 2025
+# World Models in the News - November 2025

 Here is a breakdown of why Self-Supervised World Models (SSWMs) are in the news right now, and the role of Yann LeCun.